 Please note that none of these are MacGuffinite, they are not economic motivation for the colonization and industrialization of space.
 But once there are people in space, they become potential customers.

 Science fiction authors should note that the presence of these various spacegoing corporations can lead to a very colorful background for their novels.
 Indeed, the history of how a given corporation got started could be an interesting series of stories.
 Things are raw and cut-throat on the space frontier, especially when the people starting the company are novices learning the ropes the hard way.
-Hilarity ensues.
+Hilarity ensues, and your readers will be fascinated.

 This is more a near-future business.
 Which means it could be a MacGuffinite precursor.